rust-lang/rust/text/0000-do-not-recommend.md

 looking at possible *other* trait impls which might cause the trait in question to be implemented.
 This is usually a good thing.
 For example, when using Diesel, this is why instead of telling you `SelectStatement<{30 page long type}>:
-ExecuteDsl is not satisifed`, it instead tells you `posts::id:
+ExecuteDsl is not satisifed`, it tells you `posts::id:
 SelectableExpression<users::table> is not satisifed`.

 However, there are times where this behavior actually makes the resulting error